bombeleu/UnityVSHotkey/Assets/UnityVSHotkey/README.txt

 There is a Unity script that brings VS to the foreground, and an VS plugin that brings Unity to the foreground.

-The Unity script works out of the box.
+The Unity script works out of the box, just drag the UnityVSHotkey folder into your Assets folder.
-Press CTRL-1 in Unity to focus VS (or open it if it isn't already).
+You can now press CTRL-1 in Unity to focus VS (or open it if it isn't already).

 To install the VS plugin, either go to the menu and select UnityVSHotkey -> Install VS Plugin or open the GoToUnity Visual Studio Extension in the UnityVSHotkey directory.